Sheba Medical Center: History

 Sheba provides services to patients from across the Middle East, including many patients (especially children) from the Palestinian Authority.
 It also provides guidance and mentoring in the planning, construction and operation of healthcare systems and hospitals around the world.
 Sheba has helped to found a multi-disciplinary clinic in Ukraine, an imaging Center in Uzbekistan, a medical center in the Republic of Equatorial Guinea, an oncology center in Mauritania, a polyclinic in the Ivory Coast, and more.
 Sheba has sent medical support to Kosovo, Armenia, Cambodia, Sri Lanka, and Rwanda.
 Many patients from the Palestinian Authority and the Arab world are treated at Sheba.
 After a massive explosion in Equatorial Guinea, a relief mission was sent by Sheba Medical Center.
 Eight Kurdish infants in need of emergency cardiac surgery were operated on in Israel by Sheba's pediatric cardiac-thoracic surgeons.
 In December 2020, Sheba's Israel Center for Disaster Medicine and Humanitarian Response team dispatched a coronavirus medical team to the Piedmont region of Northern Italy.
 Sheba sent a large shipment of equipment to Uruguay along with experts in logistics, treatment and pandemic mitigation.

 In 2021, the United Arab Emirates (UAE) announced the signing of a Memorandum of Understanding (MoU) with Sheba Medical Center.
-According to a statement released by the Emirates News Agency, the MoU aims to “create a framework for cooperation in developing and improving healthcare services to meet the needs of a healthier community.”
+According to a statement released by the Emirates News Agency, the MoU aims to "create a framework for cooperation in developing and improving healthcare services to meet the needs of a healthier community."

 Clinical research

 A large proportion of clinical research in Israel is conducted at Sheba.
-It is the main clinical trial venue for human health scientific studies conducted by the Weizmann Institute of Science, Tel Aviv University and Bar-Ilan University.
-In 2011, Sheba topped the list of Israeli hospitals for revenue acquired through research, at NIS 42.4 million, but came second in 2012.
+It is the main clinical trial venue for human health scientific studies conducted by the Weizmann Institute of Science, Tel Aviv University, and Bar-Ilan University.
+In 2011, Sheba topped the list of Israeli hospitals for revenue acquired through research, at NIS 42.4 million, but came in second in 2012.

 Scientific research at Sheba includes a study of pregnancy after transplantation of cryopreserved ovarian tissue in a patient with ovarian failure after chemotherapy; a study of alginate-based stem cell biomaterial injected into heart attack victims that may repair heart tissue; and a study showing that heavy cell phone users are subject to a higher risks of benign and malignant tumors of the salivary gland.
 The Israeli company Ventor Technologies developed a novel type of heart valve which can be implanted by catheterization rather than open-heart surgery at Sheba.
 This invention was sold to medical device maker Medtronic in 2009 for US$325 million, of which about 10% went to Sheba Medical Center.

 In October 2020, the hospital piloted a rapid coronavirus test that detects protein portions of the virus and yields results within two to 15 minutes.

+Recent Clinical Research Initiatives

+Sheba Medical Center is engaged in a range of clinical research initiatives across various medical disciplines, with a focus on advancing patient care and contributing to global medical knowledge.